Updated: 2 days ago

 Homemade Christmas Presents

-In the week leading up to Christmas, my children and I get to work on making homemade Christmas presents for family and friends.
-The presents we've made have included Christmas tree ornaments, cardboard and/or popsicle stick toys, artwork, and food treats.
-This is an inexpensive and sweet way to shift the focus of Christmas away from ourselves and onto what we can make for others.
+Throughout the month, we enjoy making homemade Christmas presents for family and friends.
+Some of the presents we make include Christmas tree ornaments, artwork, hard lotion, food treats, and stuffed animals.
+This is a sweet way to shift the focus of Christmas away from ourselves and onto what we can make for others.

 Family Reading of A Christmas Carol Script